-\Half-day pre-K classrooms do not participate in the DOE admissions process operated centrally by OSE.
+Half-day pre-K classrooms do not participate in the DOE admissions process operated centrally by OSE.
 Programs operating half-day classrooms are responsible for complying with all enrollment policies outlined by OSE.
-For more information about half-day enrollment, please contact your program's analyst.
+For more information on half-day enrollment, please contact your program's analyst.

 For infant/toddler services, all programs are Extended Day and Year and are either Child Care Block Grant (CCBG) or Early Head Start (EHS).
 Additionally, infant and toddler slots are currently not handled in the centralized enrollment system.
-Families interested in infant or toddler seats may contact programs directly at any time in the year to obtain information about eligibility and the enrollment process, which may vary depending on whether a program has Extended Day and Year or Early Head Start seats.
+Families interested in infant or toddler seats may contact your program directly; you can share information about the eligibility process for your infant or toddler seats.
+These may vary depending on whether your program has Extended Day and Year or Early Head Start seats.
 Programs serving infants and toddlers are responsible for complying with all enrollment policies outlined by OSE.
 For more information on infant and toddler enrollment, please contact ESEnrollment@schools.nyc.gov.